pranav0x0112/tiny-tone/README.md

 A PWM tone generator peripheral designed for [TinyQV](https://github.com/TinyTapeout/ttsky25a-tinyQV) - A RISC-V SoC for Tiny Tapeout.

-> Read the full journey of Tiny-Tone [here](https://tiny-tone.hashnode.dev/tiny-tone)
+> Read the blog write up of Tiny-Tone [here](https://tiny-tone.hashnode.dev/tiny-tone)

 ## What is it?